sourcefrog/mutants-remote/README.md

 mutants-remote reads a configuration file from `~/.config/mutants-remote.toml` or the path given by `--config`.

 See `examples/config.toml` for an example configuration.
+A JSON schema can be printed with `mutants-remote config-schema`.

 ## Examples